Distressing Furniture: 6 Techniques Anyone Can Do

 How to distress laminate furniture with chalk paint?

-There is also a water-based clear primer from Country Chic Paint that is made to make the chalk paint stick better to slick surfaces.
+There is also a waterbased clear primer from Country Chic Paint that is made to make the chalk paint stick better to slick surfaces.
 I’ve tried it and have been impressed with it.
+Check out more of the best primers for painting furniture here!

 Rust-Oleum Milk Paint Review

-This white dresser has a raised stencil technique on the drawers that were distressed with sandpaper.
+The green dresser above and this white dresser with the raised stencil technique on the drawers were both distressed with 220 grit sandpaper.

 This coffee table has a whitewashed distressed look from a thin layer of whitewash and then sanding with 220 grit sandpaper.